-Some patients are unable to obtain sufficient relief through medications or physical measures.
-For these individuals, DBS surgery is a way out of this difficulty.
-While not a cure, it can set the clock back on the severity of the disease.
-Some patients can reduce medication doses thereby reducing the side effects.
-Tremor, involuntary movements (called dyskinesias) or muscle rigidity are symptoms that improve the most.
-Patients show a longer duration of action of medications following surgery.
+Many Movement Disorder patients are unable to obtain sufficient relief through medications or physical measures.
+For these individuals, DBS surgery may be an option.
+While not a cure, this procedure may decrease the severity of the disease.
+Following the procedure, some patients can reduce medication doses thereby reducing the side effects.
+Tremor, involuntary movements (called dyskinesias) or muscle rigidity are symptoms that show most improvement following DBS.

 The DBS procedure is performed in the following sequence: